 Freshwater (Brown circles) and Saltwater (Blue Circles) are essentials of life.

-Aboriginal and Torres Strait Islander peoples value to water is sacred, deep and necessary for survival.
+First Nations peoples value to water is sacred, deep and necessary for survival.
 It is protected by Lore, which provides a system of sustainable management ensuring healthy people.

-Aboriginal and Torres Strait Islander people have obligations to remember the Ancestors journeys along the waterways.
+First Nations peoples have obligations to remember the Ancestors journeys along the waterways.
 Our people have survived and adapted.
 Resilience and collaboration will be fundamental to a brighter future.

 Luke Penrith of Brungle